 Our number one selection on our list of the best snowboard wrist guards is this fantastic pair from Burton.
 For those looking for a low profile set of wrist guards that you can fit underneath your jacket these are a fantastic option.

 The first feature we’re going to cover is the sleek low profile design.
 Now as we stated earlier this allows you to tuck these wrist guards underneath your jacket sleeves as well as your gloves.
-For those of you that do not want to show off that you were wearing wrist guards this is an incredibly handy feature.
+For those of you that do not want to show off that you are wearing wrist guards this is an incredibly handy feature.

 The sleek low profile design also makes these wrist guards significantly less bulky.
 Many snowboard wrist guards in the market are made up of hard structured plastic.
 This will limit the movement you can have with your hands and wrists as well as make it significantly harder to place these wrist guards underneath your snow gear.